 2) Statement of Candidate - (Section 106.023 F.S.)(1 copy attached of Form DS- DE 84) – File with the City Clerk within 10 days after the Appointment of Campaign Treasurer form is filed.

-All qualifying forms must be submitted during the Qualifying Period beginning August 1, 2021 at 12:00 noon and ending August 15, 2021 at 12:00 noon.
+Qualifying Forms: To Be Submitted During Qualifying Period Beginning August 1, 2022 at 12:00 noon and ending August 15, 2022 at 12:00 noon.
 If August 15th should fall on a weekend day or holiday the deadline will be extended to the next business day at 12:00 noon.

-3) Petition for either Seats 2 or 4 filled out and signed by at least 25 registered City voters (2 forms attached).
+3) Petition for either Seat 1, Seat 3, or Seat 5 filled out and signed by at least 25 registered City voters (2 forms attached).
 Prior to any signatures being obtained a campaign depository and campaign treasurer must be designated and submitted to the City Clerk.
 (See #1) (F.S.
-106.021) Please turn your petition in to the City Clerk’s Office no later than Monday, August 9, 2021.
+106.021) Please turn your petition in to the City Clerk’s Office no later than Monday, August 9, 2022.
 Do not delay in getting the petitions back to the City Clerk to allow sufficient time for the signatures to be validated by the Lake County Supervisor of Elections.

 4) Candidate Oath – Nonpartisan Office DS-DE 302NP (this form must be notarized) and name printed phonetically).
 The candidate’s Florida Voter Registration Number must be included.